leonstel/leonstel.github.io/blogs/gmap3.md

 }
 ```

 3\.
-Because it is a behaviourSubject will immediately fire the listeners subscription method with the value through to
+Because it is a Rxjs BehaviourSubject it will immediately fire the listeners subscription method with the value through to
-observable stream
+observable stream.

 4\.
-The stream for the first time
+The stream for the first time.

-Like described above the first time the current value must be returned directly
+Like described above the first time some code subscribes to it the current value must be returned immediately.

-`switchMap` switches to a new observable.
-For example the switchMap gives the value from the observable stream
-and now you can switch to different observable depending how you want to react on the given value.
-The first param
-is the value and the second the index.
-The index is the xth time the this observable
-has been called next on.
-If `index === 0` it is the first time.

-`of` makes an observable of the given value.
-When switching you have to switch to a new observable to not break the
-observable stream.

-In the `of ` which creates a new observable you pass in the the asked prop's current value

 ```
 // src/app/store.ts